elderkeltir/HurricaneEngine3D/README.md

 # HurricaneEngine3D

 Educational project to get familiar with Vulkan, PhysX.
-Maybe it will work out and new game engine will born ^_^
+Maybe it will work out and new game engine will be born ^_^

 Supported platforms:
 Windows,